The Curious Case of Benjamin Button (musical): Off-West End (2019, 2023)

 The musical made its world premiere at the Southwark Playhouse on 15 May 2019 for a limited run until 8 June.
 The production was directed by Jethro Compton.
 The cast included James Marlowe in the titular role, alongside Matthew Burns, Rosalind Ford, Joey Hickman, and Philippa Hogg.

 The production returned to the Southwark Playhouse, running from 22 May to 1 July 2023.
 The expanded cast included Matthew Burns, Jonathan Charles, Oonagh Cox, Anna Fordham, Philippa Hogg, Damien James, Ann Marcuson, Molly Osborne, Jamie Parker, Jack Quarton, Benedict Salter and Tonny Shim.

 West End (2024-2025)

 The musical transferred to the Ambassadors Theatre in the West End.
 Performances began from 10 October 2024.
-John Dagleish plays Benjamin Button with Clare Foster as Elowen Keene, and the production features the majority of the 2023 Southwark Playhouse supporting cast with the addition of Katy Ellis, Elliot Mackenzie, Emily Panes, Nuwan Hugh Perera, and Matthew Romain.
+John Dagleish played Benjamin Button with Clare Foster as Elowen Keene, and the production features the majority of the 2023 Southwark Playhouse supporting cast with the addition of Katy Ellis, Elliot Mackenzie, Emily Panes, Nuwan Hugh Perera, and Matthew Romain.
 The production closed on 11 October 2025.

+Off-Broadway (2026)

+The musical is planned to make its debut in the United States in 2026 at The Public Theater in New York City.
+Performances start 8 October 2026, and run through 22 November 2026.

+Seoul (2027)

+A Korean-language production, featuring an all-Korean cast, is planned to open in Seoul in 2027.